-Here Tory even edited her quoted statement that appeared in her January 12^{th} article to ratchet up her obloquy by leaving out "one" as the qualifier for "remaining source of power."
-Its falsity and libel per se qualities are the same as in \P 259(c) above, and it is also a new libel because it appears in a different edition.
+Here Tory even edited her quoted statement in her January 12^{th} article to ratchet up her obloquy by leaving out "one" as the qualifier for "remaining source of power."
+Its falsity and libel per se qualities are the same as in ¶ 246(c) above, and it is also a new libel because it appears in a different edition.

-258. January 14, 2014, Pathetic bid for victimhood by portraying women as villains (First Am.
+- 248. January 14, 2014, Pathetic bid for victimhood by portraying women as villains (First Am.
 Cmplnt.
 Ex.
 H).
 This article was published under the title "News," so it is not editorial comment but rather presented as fact based news reporting.
-If this Court considers the libels in this article as opinions, they are not protected opinions because the sentences have a precise and readily understood meaning capable of being proven true or false, and the sentences conveyed the unmistakable impression that they were based on facts, which were not included in the articles.
+If this Court considers the libels in this article as opinions, they are not protected opinions because the sentences have a precise and readily understood meaning capable of being proven true or false, and the sentences conveyed the unmistakable impression that they were based on facts not included in the articles.
 Gross v.
 New York Times Co., 82 N.Y.2d 146, 153 (1993)(citing Steinhilber v.
-Alphonse, 68 N.Y.2d 283, 290 (1986)):
+Alphonse, 68 N.Y.2d 283, 290 (1986)): - a.

-a.
 "Pathetic bid for victimhood by portraying women as villains"

 Defendant Shepherd could not possibly know how Plaintiff depicted "women" in the "Males and the Law" section, since she never reviewed the section, which infers constitutional malice, but more on that later.
-By using the term "women," Shepherd is again portraying Plaintiff as an anti-women bigot, which communicates that he is lacking in moral or ethical principles as a professional who is a lawyer.
+The section was a summary of how the law from the Industrial Revolution discriminated against both sexes.
+During most of that time, the laws in England and America were made by men, so it was impossible to depict "women" as villains, since they were not making the laws.
+By using the term "women" instead of "feminist," Shepherd is again portraying Plaintiff as an anti-women bigot, which portrays him as lacking in moral or ethical principles as a professional who is a lawyer.

 b.
-"Big ups to UniSA for having the sense to reject anything linked to those at the very fringe of the men's rights spectrum . . . overseas ring ins.
+"Big ups to UniSA for having the sense to reject anything linked to those at the very fringe of the men's rights spectrum . . . overseas ring ins. ("Ring in" is a gang term meaning persons that are called to help in gang wars/fights-sounds a little like Tory).

-"Fringe" is a synonym for "margin" and "extreme," Random House Dictionary of the English Language, 2d ed., which Shepherd uses to communicate that Plaintiff is near the outer limits of the bell curve of integrity by advocating that only men have rights and not women.
+"Fringe" is a synonym for "margin" and "extreme," Random House Dictionary of the English Language, 2d ed., which Shepherd uses to communicate that Plaintiff is near the outer limits of the bell curve advocating that only men have rights and not women.
 All of Plaintiff's cases, however, have advocated equal rights.
 Labeling a person on the "fringe" clearly is meant to induce an evil opinion about him in others.
 "Ring in" is a gang term meaning persons that are called to help in gang wars/fights.
 Urban Dictionary.
 Plaintiff has never participated in a gang war, unless rugby games are considered such.
 Shepherd's use of a criminal term to describe Plaintiff communicates that he is as morally reprehensible as members of MS 13.